brian-c-ogorman/ABanditTesting/README.md

 # No Regrets:
-A deep dive comparison of Bandits and A/B Testing
+A deep dive comparison of bandits and A/B testing